tristanlatr/WPWatcher/README.md

                 "--disable-tls-checks" ]

 # Whether to send emails
+# If missing, default to No
 send_email_report=No

 # Whether to send warnings.
 # If not, will not send WARNING notifications and will not include warnings in ALERT reports
+# If missing, default to Yes
 send_warnings=Yes

 # Wheter to include Informations in the reports
 # Reports will be sent every time
+# If missing, default to No
 send_infos=No

 # Will send emails even if wpscan exited with non zero status code
+# If missing, default to No
 send_errors=No

 # Global email report recepients, will always receive email reports for all sites